-- During the three months ended March 31, 2018, we disposed of one retail property. - On April 21, 2017, through our European investee, we acquired Rosada Designer Outlet, a 247,500 square foot center in Roosendaal, Netherlands.
+- During the six months ended June 30, 2018, we disposed of one retail property. - On April 21, 2017, through our European investee, we acquired Rosada Designer Outlet, a 247,500 square foot center in Roosendaal, Netherlands.
 We have a 94% interest in this new center. - On April 13, 2017, through our European investee, we opened Provence Designer Outlet, a 269,000 square foot center in Miramas, France.
 We have a 90% interest in this new center.

-The following dispositions and openings of joint venture properties affected our income from unconsolidated entities in the comparative periods:
+The following acquisitions, dispositions and openings of equity method investments and properties affected our income from unconsolidated entities in the comparative periods:

-- During 2017, we disposed of our interests in one retail property. - On September 14, 2017, we and our partner opened The Shops at Clearfork, a 500,000 square foot center in Fort Worth, Texas.
+- During 2018, we contributed our interest in the licensing venture of Aéropostale for additional interests in Authentic Brands Group LLC, or ABG.
+Our noncontrolling interest in ABG is 5.78%. - On May 2, 2018, we and our partner opened Premium Outlet Collection Edmonton International Airport, a 424,000 square foot shopping center in Edmonton (Alberta), Canada.
+We have a 50% noncontrolling interest in this new center. - During 2017, we disposed of our interests in one retail property. - On September 14, 2017, we and our partner opened The Shops at Clearfork, a 500,000 square foot center in Fort Worth, Texas.
 We have a 45% noncontrolling interest in this new center. - On June 29, 2017, we and our partner opened Norfolk Premium Outlets, a 332,000 square foot center in Norfolk, Virginia.
 We have a 65% noncontrolling interest in this new center. - On June 15, 2017, we and our partner opened Genting Highlands Premium Outlets in Kuala Lumpur, Malaysia.
 We have a 50% noncontrolling interest in this 278,000 square foot center. - On April 6, 2017, we and our partner opened Siheung Premium Outlets, a 444,400 square foot center in Siheung (Seoul), South Korea.
 We have a 50% noncontrolling interest in this new center.

-For the purposes of the following comparison between the three months ended March 31, 2018 and 2017, the above transactions are referred to as the property transactions.
+For the purposes of the following comparison between the three and six months ended June 30, 2018 and 2017, the above transactions are referred to as the property transactions.
 In the following discussions of our results of operations, "comparable" refers to properties we owned or held interests in and operated in both of the periods under comparison.